-Samsung BioLogics opened its third biologics manufacturing plant in Songdo, South Korea, in October 2018.
-The plant made Samsung Group one of the world’s largest biologics contract manufacturing operators (CMO) in the world.
+In October 2018, Samsung BioLogics opened its third biologics manufacturing plant in Songdo, South Korea.
+The plant made Samsung Group one of the world’s largest biologics contract manufacturing operators (CMOs).

-Construction began with the groundbreaking ceremony held in December 2015.
-The event was attended by Samsung Electronics’ vice-chairman Jay Y Lee and Samsung BioLogics’ president Dr TH Kim, as well as more than 500 attendees.
+Construction began with a ground-breaking ceremony held in December 2015.
+The ceremony was attended by Samsung Electronics vice-chairman Jay Y Lee and Samsung BioLogics president Dr TH Kim, as well as more than 500 attendees.
 The facility was completed in November 2017.

 The company invested KRW850bn ($721m) to build the biopharmaceutical manufacturing facility.

-In February 2018, Samsung BioLogics received its first manufacturing contract worth $148m for the plant.
+In February 2018, the company received its first manufacturing contract worth $148m for the plant.

-Built in Incheon Free Economic Zone (IFEZ), the facilitiy comprises the Songdo and Cheongna regions, as well as Yeongjong Island.
-The country’s west coast originates at IFEZ and serves as a gateway to Seoul and a metropolitan area of central Korea.
+Built in the Incheon Free Economic Zone (IFEZ), the facility comprises the Songdo and Cheongna regions, as well as Yeongjong Island.
+The country’s west coast starts at the IFEZ and serves as a gateway to Seoul and a metropolitan area of central Korea.

-Designed to deliver an annual production capacity of approximately 180,000l, the plant increases Samsung BioLogics’ total production capacity to 360,000l a year.
+Designed to deliver an annual production capacity of around 180,000l, the plant increases Samsung BioLogics’ total production capacity to 360,000l a year.

-Samsung BioLogics has two large-scale facilities located in Incheon, which offer a range of solutions in biologics development and manufacturing.
+The company is estimated to produce 350 pharmaceutical products by 2020.
+It currently has two large-scale facilities in Incheon, which offer a range of solutions in biologics development and manufacturing.

-Samsung BioLogics is a contract manufacturing operator that produces biopharmaceutical products for established brands such as Bristol-Myers Squibb and Roche, founded by Samsung Electronics, Samsung Everland, Samsung C&T and Quintiles Transnational.
+Samsung BioLogics is a CMO that produces biopharmaceutical products for established brands such as Bristol-Myers Squibb and Roche.
+The company was founded by Samsung Electronics, Samsung Everland, Samsung C&T and Quintiles Transnational.

-Samsung BioLogics already has two biopharmaceutical plants in the Incheon zone.
-The first plant received production approval from the US Food and Drug Administration (FDA) for the manufacture of biologics drug substances in November 2015 and European Medicines Agency (EMA) in July 2016 monoclonal antibody drug substances, while the second plant received FDA and EMA approvals for the first monoclonal antibody drug substance in October 2017 and December 2017, respectively.
+Samsung BioLogics currently has two biopharmaceutical plants in the IFEZ.
+The first plant was approved by the US Food and Drug Administration (FDA) for the manufacture of biologics drug substances in November 2015.
+It was later approved by the European Medicines Agency (EMA) in July 2016 for manufacturing monoclonal antibody drug substances.
+The second plant received FDA and EMA approvals for the first monoclonal antibody drug substance in October 2017 and December 2017 respectively.

-Samsung BioLogics aims to increase the global pharmaceutical capability through its fully integrated production facility that offers process development, drug substance manufacturing and fill and finish services at a single location.
+The company aims to increase the global pharmaceutical capability at its fully integrated production facility, which offers process development, drug substance manufacturing and fill and finish services at a single location.

 Samsung offers services such as cell line generation, process and analytical method development and analytical services at its facilities.

-Other services include clinical and commercial bulk current good manufacturing practice (cGMP) manufacturing of drug substances and drug products with quality assurance, quality control, regulatory compliance standards and support for customers.
+The company’s other services include clinical and commercial bulk current good manufacturing practice (cGMP) manufacturing of drug substances and drug products with quality assurance, quality control, regulatory compliance standards and customer support.